Intrenion/Milcraft/doctrine/modern-strategy.md

 ## Practice 12: Place nuclear weapons in strategic history

 **Problem**
-Treating the nuclear age as completely unique hides continuities in deterrence and competition.
+Treating the nuclear age as entirely unique overlooks the continuities in deterrence and competition.

 **Action**
 Compare nuclear behavior with earlier patterns of coercion, restraint, arms rivalry, and alliance politics.